NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 ## Framework version folder structure

-When building a package that contains only one version of a library, you place its files in the `lib` folder of your project.

-When specifically targeting multiple frameworks, you instead make subfolders under `lib` using different case-sensitive framework names with the following convention:
+When building a package that contains only one version of a library or target multiple frameworks, you always make subfolders under `lib` using different case-sensitive framework names with the following convention:

     lib\{framework name}[{version}]

 For a complete list of supported names, see the [Target Frameworks reference](../schema/target-frameworks.md#supported-frameworks).

-If you also have a version of the library that is not specific to a framework, place it in the root `lib` folder.
+You should never have a version of the library that is not specific to a framework, and placed directly in the root `lib` folder (was only supported with NuGet packages.config).
+Because then it will make it compatible with any target framework and allows it to be installed everywhere but might fail at runtime.

-For example, the following folder structure supports five versions of an assembly, four that are framework-specific and one that is not:
+For example, the following folder structure supports four versions of an assembly that are framework-specific:

     \lib
-        MyAssembly.dll
         \net46
             \MyAssembly.dll
         \net461